MANUSCRIPT FORMATTING GUIDE

 Manuscripts must be submitted to the Journal via the online system at http://journal.tvu.edu.vn.
 Any articles submitted via e-mail will not be accepted.
 Authors can be required to adjust their manuscripts’ content and formatting before being formally received.

-The manuscript should be written using Microsoft Word or LaTex software with the following formatting: page size is A4; font is Times New Roman; font size is 12pt; line spacing is exactly 16pt; margins are 2.5cm at the top, 2.0cm at the bottom, 3.5cm on the left, and 2.0cm on the right.
+The manuscript should be written using Microsoft Word with the following formatting: page size is A4; font is Times New Roman; font size is 12 pt; line spacing is exactly 16 pt; margins are 2.5 cm at the top, 2.0 cm at the bottom, 3.5 cm on the left, and 2.0 cm on the right.
 Research articles must be from 08 to 12 pages and review articles must be from 12 to 25 pages.

 2. Manuscript structure

-For English articles, their structure should consist of following parts: Title (in English); Author(s); Corresponding author and Affiliation (in English); Abstract (in English); Keywords (in English); Introduction; Literature review; Research methodology; Results and Discussion; Conclusion; Acknowledgement (if any); References; and Appendix (if any).
+The manuscript should consist of following parts: Title; Author(s); Corresponding author and Affiliation; Abstract; Keywords; Introduction; Literature review; Research methodology; Results and Discussion; Conclusion; Acknowledgement (if any); References; and Appendix (if any).

-Note: DO NOT format the text into columns, the Abstract, Acknowledgements, References, and Appendix sections are not numbered sequentially, while the Introduction, Literature review, Research methodology, Results and Discussion, and Conclusion section are numbered in sequence using Roman numerals (I, II, III…).
+Note: Abstract, Acknowledgements, References, and Appendix sections are not numbered sequentially, while the Introduction, Literature review, Research methodology, Results and Discussion, and Conclusion section are numbered in sequence using Roman numerals (I, II, III…).
 Section titles must be capitalized and centered.

 3. Manuscript formatting guide

-- Write author names using their full names with tone marks for Vietnamese, omitting author’s academic titles and positions.
+• Write full name of all authors, for Vietnamese authors using their full names without tone marks, omitting author’s academic titles and positions.

 Abstract